Darke County's Premier Source for Business and Community Development

 Total Cropland in Farms

-According to the US Department of Agriculture, National Agricultural Statistics Service and 2012 Census of Agriculture websites, Darke County ranked second in the state of Ohio for total ag receipts with $559,494,000.
-Also, Darke County was first in corn, second in soybean production, fourteenth in wheat, fourth in cattle and calves, and second in hogs and pigs.
+According to the US Department of Agriculture, National Agricultural Statistics Service and 2017 Census of Agriculture websites, Darke County ranked second in the state of Ohio for total ag receipts with $516,193,000.
+Also, Darke County was first in grain production, fourth in cattle and calves, second in hogs and pigs, and second in poultry and eggs.

 The OSU Extension is a dynamic educational entity that partners with individuals, families, communities, business and industry, and organizations to strengthen the lives of Ohioans.
-In Darke County they offer program areas including 4-H Youth Development, Community Development, Agricultural and Natural Resources, Family and Consumer Sciences, 4-H Carteens, Master Gardener Volunteers, and SNAP-Ed.
+In Darke County they offer program areas including 4-H Youth Development, Community Development, Agricultural and Natural Resources, Family and Consumer Sciences, and SNAP-Ed.

 Chamber Issues Certificate of Origin